An alternative to IF statements using SWITCH()

 • Dark

-SWITCH() is one of Airtable’s most recent additions to the formula field, and it can be a big time-saver when you’re working with conditional-heavy formulas (e.g. nested IF statements).
+The SWITCH() function can be a big time-saver when you’re working with conditional-heavy formulas (e.g. nested IF() statements).
+Learn more about using this function as an alternative to nested IF() statements.

 To demonstrate the difference between using SWITCH() and IF(), we’ll use the example of a formula that tells us the phase a project is in based on how close the due date is.
 The criteria we’ll use are: